 A: Industrial hemp products are regulated by several different federal and state mandates, which can be confusing.
-It is the responsibility of the research participant to ensure any products or substances derived from industrial hemp research projects meet the requirements of all state and federal laws and regulations.
+It is the responsibility of the permit holder to ensure any products or substances derived from industrial hemp meet the requirements of all state and federal laws and regulations.

-Q: Can Industrial hemp be sold/commercially distributed as animal feed?
+Q: Ca Industrial hemp be sold/commercially distributed as animal feed?

 A. Not at this time.
 Before any ingredient can be sold or distributed as part of animal feed, the ingredient must be Generally Recognized as Safe (GRAS) by FDA and/or listed as a "recognized feed ingredient" by the American Association of Feed Control Officials (AAFCO).
 As part of the approval process, testing is currently being conducted to ensure the safety and nutritional value of hemp.
 Growers are advised that any research project that involves feeding hemp products to their own animals may result in regulatory restrictions in the sale of products (meat, milk, eggs, etc.) from these animals.